Enekwestanley/bookstore-app-react/README.md

 # Project Description

-This project will lay foundations for your Bookstore website.
-You will create the React part of the app.
-You will also set up routing using React Router.
+In this step, you will configure your Redux Store and write actions and reducer for adding and removing books.
+NOTE: editing an existing book and updating the progress is not part of this step.
+Neither is the styling of the application's components but adding and removing actions need to be implemented.

 ## Built With